 The timeline for filing a complaint related to academic misconduct is detailed in the TTUHSC Student Handbook Code of Professional and Academic Conduct.
-A complaint shall be submitted no later than twenty (20) business days from the date of the event.
+A complaint shall be submitted no later than twenty (20) business days from the date of the event or when the Complainant becomves aware of the event.
 Complaints filed more than twenty (20) business days after the event shall include justification for the delay and the Student Conduct Administrator will accept complaints on a "case by case" basis.
 Within the School of Nursing, timelines for managing the academic misconduct complaint may be altered at the Student Conduct Administrator's discretion when extenuating circumstances exist and are clearly documented and communicated to individuals involved with the complaint.